All Railway Gazette International articles in February 2021 – Page 4

 High speed line contractor to deploy social distancing helmets

 UK: High Speed 2 central area civil works contractor EKFB has awarded PLINX a contract to supply 1 500 helmet-mounted devices designed to help maintain social distancing at work sites during the coronavirus pandemic.
-The devices use wireless technology to monitor how close workers are ...
+The devices use wireless technology to monitor how close workers are to ...

 -